annemedia/annode-install/README.md

 Generate your keys at https://www.anne.network/aon.html if you don’t have them.

 ## Installation:

 Download the Script:
 `wget https://raw.githubusercontent.com/annemedia/annode-install/main/annode-install.sh`

 ### Run the Script:

+**WARNING:**

+**DO NOT RUN THIS SCRIPT IF YOU HAVE EXISTING MARIADB DATABASES YOU CAN'T LOSE.
+If MariaDB is already installed, you’ll be prompted to purge it (losing existing databases) or abort.**

 `sudo bash annode-install.sh your-nid your-seed [lite]`

 - your-nid: Your ANNE Neuron ID (nid) (required)